-A person I once knew, told me that he is free to have an affair with anybody he wants.
+A neighbor once told me that he was free to have an affair any time he wanted to.
 I asked him if this was fair to his wife or if the wife was free to do the same.
-He said that though he himself is wayward, his wife is faithful to him and he didn’t expect her to cheat on him.
+He said that though he himself was wayward, his wife was faithful to him and he didn’t expect her to cheat on him.

 Several scriptures came alive in my mind but the following verse stood out.

 Galatians 6:7 (ESV) Do not be deceived: God is not mocked, for whatever one sows, that will he also reap.

 I had the privilege of knowing the family and they were not happy as a couple.
 It’s sad that through deception, the devil had stolen happiness from this family.

 Colossians 3:5 (NIV) Put to death, therefore, whatever belongs to your earthly nature: sexual immorality, impurity, lust, evil desires and greed, which is idolatry.

-You will know that you’ve started reaping your sowed seeds of idolatry when God’s blessings have been withdrawn in your relationship as peace, harmony and joy ceases.
+You will know that you’ve started reaping from the seeds of idolatry when true peace, harmony and joy starts to erode or ceases.

 Its important to note that in such a case, the reverse is true.
 Once faithfulness is restored in a family, true happiness starts flowing!
 Unfaithfulness does not have to be physical but even emotional state (like preoccupation with another flesh as a source of pleasure) will affect your life.

 Since most issues we face come from deception.
 I have compiled the following thoughts to help you deal with deception.
-Once you overcome deception, you can now start living in real victory.
+Once you overcome deception, you can now start living in real spiritual victory.

 Deception is real.
-Deception makes our minds twisted and we then believe in a lie.
+Deception makes our mind twisted and we then start believing in a lie.

 Living a fruitless life of spiritual deception and bondage is not God’s will for you or me.
 Matthew 3:8 (ESV) Bear fruit in keeping with repentance.